 Always interested in civic affairs and the youth of this city, Mr. Greiner was a member of the Dallas Board of Education for 10 years, and served as president from April 1918 until his resignation in December 1923.
 During his term of service, the Reserve Officers Training Corps was introduced and a master's degree was recommended for all teachers.
 He was privileged to select the site for the school to be named for him, W. E. Greiner Junior High School.
 Mr. Greiner died on August 16, 1934, at the age of seventy-one.

-W. E. Greiner Middle School Academy for the Exploratory Arts
+W. E. Greiner Exploratory Arts Academy and Middle School

 The Original Middle School, turn of the century